mishaalkandapath/neuralTuringMachine/README.md

 Three major points were listed by the paper, of which the first two are total computational complexity per layer and the other is increased parallizability. <br>
 The third and major one is the "path length between long-range dependencies between the network", i.e, the length signals (forward and backward) have to travel as a function of positions in the input and output is less than preceding methods.
 Thus, it is easier to learn long range dependencies due to this shorter traversal length. <br>
 As a plus, it also allows for more interpretability.
+### Multihead Attention
+Instead of performing attention just once, the transformer model decides its better to compute h parallel attentions.
+To induce a fake richness in "perspective" you first transform the keys, values, and queries to a dk, dv, dq dimensional spaces h times (differently).
+Then conduct self attention on all of them (so h perspectives).
+We then concatenate the information and convert it back into dmodel space using another transformation (linear).